quizzable-app/quizzable/README.md

 ### Developing with GitHub Codespaces

-To get started developing the app with GitHub Codespaces, select `New with options...` from the Codespaces tab, as described in the [About recommended secrets](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/configuring-dev-containers/specifying-recommended-secrets-for-a-repository?utm_source=pocket_saves#about-recommended-secrets) section of the documentation.
-This will prompt you to enter some environment variables, which will be used to configure the Firebase project.
-The environment variables only need to be entered once.
+To get started developing the app with GitHub Codespaces, [create a new Codespace](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository) from the GitHub repository's page.
+The Codespace will be configured with the [recommended secrets](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/configuring-dev-containers/specifying-recommended-secrets-for-a-repository#about-recommended-secrets).

 Once the Codespace is successfully created and configured, run the following commands to login to Firebase and use the correct project: